 Neil Robinson, Marketing Director of Sealy UK, comments: “An important part of a good night’s sleep is a supportive mattress.
-You should change your mattress every seven years and if you’re in pain at night, it might be that you need to buy a new one.
-If you are buying a new mattress, it’s vital to try it before making the purchase – you wouldn’t buy a pair of shoes without trying them on and mattresses are no different, especially as we all spend such a large amount of our lives in bed.
+You should change your mattress every seven years.
+If you’re in pain at night, it might be that you need to buy a new one.
+When buying a new mattress, it’s vital to try it before making the purchase.
+You wouldn’t buy a pair of shoes without trying them on and mattresses are no different, especially as we all spend such a large amount of our lives in bed.

 “At Sealy we are conscious that one size does not fit all, so we stock a wide range of mattresses to make sure that people have as many options as possible.”

 Top tips for buying a mattress and protecting your back in bed:

 Try before you buy.
 If you are lying on your side, your spine should be parallel to the mattress.
 Your spine should not sag (bed too soft) or bow (bed too hard).
 The longer you can spend lying on a mattress before you buy it, the more accurate this feeling will be.

 Don’t go it alone: Always shop with your partner as your respective ideal mattress as tensions could be very different.

 Wake your body up slowly.
 Don’t leap out of bed first thing in the morning, as this can damage the back.
 Instead, gently get out of bed and avoid bending or doing anything sudden or strenuous until your back wakes up.

 Adopt a good sleeping position.
 Lie on your side rather than lying on your front with your neck twisted to one side.